grtn91/gsx-profile-manager/README.md

 I'm actively working on improving GSX Profile Manager with the following enhancements:

 - 🛠️ **Fixing the Symlink Issue** – The current activation method flushes the GSX Virtuali folder.
-Future updates will ensure a safer approach that only adds the necessary symlinks.
+Future updates will ensure a safer approach that only adds the necessary symlinks. ✅ Fixed in v0.0.2
 - 💾 **Persistent User Sessions** – Right now, the app does not save your selections.
-In the next release, your selected files and settings will be saved, so you don’t have to reselect everything after restarting.
+In the next release, your selected files and settings will be saved, so you don’t have to reselect everything after restarting. ✅ Fixed in v.0.0.2
 - 🔄 **Expanded Profile Management** – In a future release, I plan to introduce **three ways** to manage GSX profiles:
   1. **Current method** – Scanning a specified folder for GSX profiles.
   2. **Community Folder Scan** – Automatically detect GSX profiles inside the MSFS Community folder.